2014 – 2016 Cohort

 Emily Fitzgibbons Shafer’s research explores the relationship between gender, marriage and family, and several behavioral and attitudinal outcomes, such as: employment, health and socio-political attitudes.
 To analyze these topics, she employs an interdisciplinary approach, drawing upon theories and methods from Sociology, Demography, Economics and Public Health.
 In her dissertation she investigated the ways in which husbands’ influence wives’ labor force participation, the consequences of women’s surname choice in marriage, and the effect of marriage on body mass index and obesity by race and gender.
 As a RWJF Health & Society Scholar, she explored issues of gender inequality in families in regard to health.
 She received her Ph.D. in sociology from Stanford University in 2010.
-2013 Update: Emily is currently a postdoctoral fellow at the RAND Corporation in Santa Monica, CA.
+2014 Update: Emily is currently an assistant professor of sociology at Portland State University.

 Alexander Tsai, PhD, MD